Top 13 Venture Capital Firms Powering the Future of Energy Startups

 12. WindSail Capital Group

-Based in Boston, WindSail Capital Group is an investment firm that provides growth capital to early commercial companies in the energy and sustainability sectors.
-Since its founding in 2013, the firm has focused on supporting businesses that are ready to scale their operations.
+WindSail Capital Group is a Boston-based firm that provides growth capital to companies in the energy and sustainability sectors.
+They focus on businesses that are in their early commercial stages and are ready to scale.

-A key feature of WindSail’s approach is its use of flexible financing, offering debt in addition to traditional venture equity.
-Their portfolio shows this strategy in action, with investments in companies like wastewater-treatment firm BlueInGreen and personal weather-station maker WeatherFlow-Tempest, both of which have tangible products in the market.
+A key aspect of WindSail's approach is its flexible financing, offering debt in addition to traditional seed and venture equity.
+Their portfolio shows a history of successful exits, including the acquisition of wastewater-treatment firm BlueInGreen and microgrid provider Go Electric.

 Investment stages: Debt, Seed, Venture